The NCME Network

 Leah Thompson

 Why I joined NCME: I joined NCME after an EEUK session on mentoring, led by Imperial.
-We have a number of mentorship programmes for entrepreneurs at Oxford, so I wanted to meet others who are running programmes as well.
+We have a number of mentorship programmes for entrepreneurs at Queen Mary, so I wanted to meet others who are running programmes as well.
 Plus it is always good to meet people working in similar areas!

 How NCME has been useful in my role: NCME has brought together a diverse group of people with various mentoring experiences and programmes – this has been very useful in shaping my thinking around the programmes I want to develop for under-represented groups in entrepreneurship.